nettings/medianet/README.md

 your deployed medianet Pi can "phone home to" in `/etc/medianet/mn_tunnel`, you can start/stop your maintenance tunnel and check its state at `http://localhost:10080/mn_tunnel`

+### Features

+As of June 2020, the medianet distribution integrates the following applications ready-to-use:

+#### Audio
+* the JACK audio connection kit
+* gpioctl, a quick and very dirty tool to use buttons and rotary encoders to affect ALSA mixer settings or generate JACK MIDI, can be multicast to several medianet nodes
+* mod-host (to run LV2 plugins for signal processing)
+* a large collection of LV2 plugins, among them the latest x42 plugin set automatically built from source.
+* Icecast2 and an ffmpeg-based encoder to stream Opus-encoded audio over http from JACK
+* the jconvolver convolution engine, to apply FIR filters to loudspeakers
+* shairport-sync, an Apple AirPlay(tm) receiver
+* zita-ajbridge (to access a second sound card with an unsynchronized clock)
+* zita-njbridge (to stream multichannel uncompressed audio on a local Ethernet with 20ms latency either point-to-point or multicast)
+* zita-lrx, a Linkwitz-Riley multiband loudspeaker crossover

+#### Video
+* v4l2rtspserver to stream the Pi camera and mux in JACK audio with quite low latency (< .5 s)

+#### System tools
+* cpufreq to set min and max core frequencies and governor (great to save power)
+* lv2rdf2html to generate a simple but useful web UI for all the plugins you configured to run in mod-host

+Other services can be added easily if you don't mind dealing with a JSON parser written in BASH (but using JQ, so it's not that bad).

+## The Good, the Bad, and the Ugly

+This system has many very very ugly things going on.
+Shitloads of BASH scripting, horrible JSON parsing, and (gasp!) even XSL transformations from RDF/XML to HTML.

+The good thing is that all these atrocities only serve to generate shit, that means as soon as your system is running and actually doing its job, they are out of the way and cannot affect system stability or efficiency.

+The Bad things are listed in the [issue tracker](https://github.com/nettings/medianet/issues).